Key policy features of Admiral home insurance

 Admiral is a UK-based insurance company that was founded in 1993.

-Admiral's most comprehensive and most expensive cover level provides unlimited buildings cover, up to £150,000 contents cover, home emergency cover included, family legal protection, accidental damage cover on both buildings and contents, up to £2,000 personal possessions cover, bicycle cover of £350, and up to £10,000 trace and access cover to detect and repair the source of a water leak.
+- Platinum - Admiral's most comprehensive and most expensive cover level provides unlimited buildings cover, up to £150,000 contents cover, home emergency cover (including cover for your boiler), family legal protection, accidental damage cover on both buildings and contents, up to £2,000 personal possessions cover, bicycle cover of £350 (with optional cover available for bike worth more than £350), and up to £10,000 trace and access cover to detect and repair the source of a water leak.

-Admiral's middle policy provides unlimited buildings cover, up to £75,000 contents cover, boiler emergency cover, bicycle cover of £350 and up to £5,000 trace and access cover.
+- Gold - Admiral's middle policy provides unlimited buildings cover, up to £75,000 contents cover, boiler emergency cover, bicycle cover of £350 (with optional cover available on bikes worth more than £350) and up to £5,000 trace and access cover.
+Optional extras include Family Legal Protection, Accidental Damage, Personal Possessions and House Emergency Cover.

-Admiral's Standard cover is its cheapest, but also its least comprehensive cover level.
+- Standard - Admiral's Standard cover is its cheapest, but also its least comprehensive cover level.
 It provides unlimited buildings cover, up to £50,000 contents cover, and £350 bicycle cover.
+Optional extras include Family Legal Protection, Accidental Damage, Personal Possessions and House Emergency Cover.

 Admiral also offers a number of optional extras that can be added on to a policy.
 Bear in mind that Platinum offers many of these extras as standard.
 These include:

-- Family legal protection of up to £100,000, as well as expert legal help.
-This can cover you for a range of disputes.
+- Family legal protection of up to £100,000 to cover property disputes and personal injury claims, as well as expert legal help for your case.

 - Accidental damage that can cover you for things like accidentally knocking your television off its stand or spilling something over your laptop.
 It can also cover you for things like your key snapping in your lock or if a football accidentally breaks your window.